freedompraise/ProjectSpark/docs/CONTRIBUTING.md

 4. Make the necessary changes and additions to the codebase.
 5. Commit your changes with descriptive commit messages.
 6. Push your changes to your forked repository.
-7. Submit a pull request from your branch to the main projectSpark-api repository.
+7. Submit a pull request from your branch to the main projectSpark repository.

 ## Contribution Guidelines